 When styling, opt for finishing with a hair serum like TRESemmé Keratin Smooth Shine Serum which can also act as a barrier and prevent split ends down the line.

-2. Nix the heated tools.
+2. Nix the hot tools

-As much as it kills you to do so, avoid from your straighteners and heated curling wands as much as possible, or use them sparingly.
+As much as it kills you to do so, avoid your straighteners and heated curling wands as much as possible, or use them sparingly.
 Heated tools can damage and fry your hair, especially if you use them on a daily basis.
 Always use a heat protectant, such as TRESemmé Thermal Creations Heat Tamer Spray before exposure to heat tools.

-3. Avoid overbleaching.
+3. Avoid over-bleaching.

 Avoid overexposure to bleach, as doing so can really do a number on your strands’ health.
 Color-processing can damage your hair, and if your locks are already seriously weakened, hair dye and bleach can lead to breakage, and in severe cases, even irritation and burning of the scalp.
 Just sayin’.